John Spencer, 5th Earl Spencer: Rifle Volunteers

 After the separate Northamptonshire RVCs were formed into an administrative battalion the following year, Spencer was promoted to major on 2 April 1861.
 When the battalion held its annual camp at Althorp in 1864, Spencer's hospitality included providing his own cook to direct the officers' mess.

-Also in 1859, Spencer was a leading member of the committee that established the National Rifle Association, and hosted the committee's meetings at Spencer House, London.
+Also in 1859, Spencer was a leading member of the committee that established the National Rifle Association, and hosted the committee's meetings at Spencer House.
 The Association's first competitive meetings were held at Wimbledon Common, part of Spencer's manor of Wimbledon.
 In 1867 he served on a War Office committee to investigate breech-loading rifles.

 Lord Spencer was appointed to the honorary colonelcy of the Northamptonshire Imperial Yeomanry (later the Northamptonshire Yeomanry) on 21 May 1902.

 Other public appointments

 In 1865 Spencer chaired a royal commission on cattle plague, alongside Lord Cranborne, Robert Lowe and Lyon Playfair.

-Lord Spencer was Chancellor of Manchester's Victoria University.
+Lord Spencer was Chancellor of Manchester's Victoria University (1892-1904).

 During a visit to Exeter on 12 July 1902, he was presented with the Freedom of the Borough of Exeter.